 CRM-native integrations.
 HubSpot and Salesforce both offer built-in integrations with common tools.
 The problem: they only sync data into the CRM, not out.
 They cover a narrow set of tools.
 And the sync is often shallow, mapping only a few default fields with no customization.

 Composable CDP on a warehouse.
 The modern approach from composable CDP vendors: run your CDP on top of Snowflake or BigQuery.
 This solves the data silo problem, but introduces three new dependencies: a warehouse ($500-5,000/month), dbt for transformation, and SQL expertise to define audience models.
 For a 20-person team, this is building a jet engine to power a bicycle.
+Data silos don't disappear — they just move into your warehouse schema.

 Approach | Setup time | Ongoing cost | Backfill | Field tracking | Best for |